YEC Members on How to Build a High-Impact Organization

 Harthorne, who has seen hundreds of like-minded entrepreneurs at MassChallenge, offers this advice: “Complexity of execution doesn’t scale linearly with impact — so it isn’t 10x more difficult to create a company producing a 10x greater impact.
 Why not go big(ger)?
 It’s way more fun, and you’re much more likely to attract other big thinkers and talent to your cause if you’re targeting a big impact.”

-[Image courtesy of Andela.
-This feature originally appeared in our Spring 2015 issue of YEC Quarterly, our print magazine for YEC members.]
+Image courtesy of Andela.
+This feature originally appeared in YEC Quarterly, a print magazine for YEC members.